43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 When all long-term support versions of engines have the feature, the ponyfill should be removed.

+# What can we do about it?

+TODO

 # Closing Thoughts

 We all pay the cost for an incredibly small group of people to have an unusual architecture they like, or a level of backwards compatibility they need.

 This isn't necessarily a fault of the people who made these packages, as each person should be able to build however they want.
 Many of them are an older generation of influential JavaScript developers - building packages in a darker time where many of the nice APIs and cross-compatibility we have today didn't exist.
-They built the way they did because it was the possibly best way at the time.
+They built the way they did because it was possibly the best way at the time.

 The problem is that we never moved on from that.
 We still download all of this fluff today even though we've had these features for several years.